AyushDhimann/Noodl/src/backend/README.md

 5. Deploy `LearningPathRegistry.sol`.
 6. Deploy `NoodlCertificate.sol`, providing your wallet address as the `initialOwner`.
 7. Copy the deployed contract addresses into your `.env` file.
-    > **Note**: The provided `LearningPathRegistry.sol` contract allows the owner to overwrite path hashes.
-This is intentional for development robustness, making it resilient to database resets without requiring contract redeployment.
+    > **Note**: Both contracts are designed to be idempotent.
+The `LearningPathRegistry` allows the owner to overwrite path hashes, and `NoodlCertificate` allows the owner to update a user's token URI if it already exists.
+This is intentional for development robustness, making the system resilient to database resets without requiring contract redeployment.
 8. From the "Solidity Compiler" tab in Remix, copy the ABI for each contract and save them as `LearningPathRegistry.json` and `NoodlCertificate.json` inside the `contracts/` directory.

 ---